 Flex: Medium bordering on med/soft and it’s a nice balance between support and freedom of movement.

-Comfort: The Burton AMB is very comfortable and it’s the kind of boot that you might not have to break in too much.
+Comfort: The Burton AMB is very comfortable and it’s the kind of boot that you might not have to break in too much or at all.
 I was pretty much hot spot free day one and didn’t have to change out half way through the day due to new boot pain.
 Burton fit’s a wide variety of feet but it’s no guarantee that Burton works for you because all feet are different.

 Heel Hold: I rarely ever have problems with heel lift and didn’t with the AMB’s.
 The new lacing system seems to wrap around my entire foot better though and I think it will help with eliminating heel hold.
 I don’t think it’s a major bump from the old speed lace system but it’s for sure a change in the right direction.
 Still if you want a lot of heel hold then you might be better off with the Burton BOA boots.